solarissmoke/Simple-Stats/README.md

 # Simple Stats - PHP web statistics software

+**Warning: this project is no longer actively maintained.
+Use with caution!**

 Simple Stats is web statistics software written in PHP.
 It aims to be a simple and lightweight web statistics application that lets you analyse basic information about traffic on your website.
 It lets you track and filter the following:

 - Page views